D3Engineering/edge-ai-ros-inventory-demo/README.md

 * `crowd`

 Use these point names if you don't want to edit the objectives file.
-Continue placing the robot at the desired locations and saving the pose until you've captured all of the ones you need for your demo.
+Continue placing the robot at the desired locations and saving the pose until you've captured all the ones you need for your demo.

 Note: you may re-calibrate any individual point as long as it successfully saves the file.